jochenkirstaetter/communities/2025/mscc/index.md

 # Global Azure Mauritius 2025

 Welcome to Global Azure Mauritius 2025!
-Join us for an insightful day at our hosting partner FRCI.
+Join us for an insightful day at our hosting partner frci.

 ![Global Azure Mauritius 2025](FRCI_logo.png)